InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 Set the custom class of the scene as `OKScene` or a subclass of it.
 Load the scene by calling `OKGameCoordinator.loadAndPresentScene(fileNamed:withTransition:)`, e.g. during the `didEnter.from(_:)` event of an `OKGameState`.

+### Parallel Execution

+You may be able to update multiple components simultaneously in parallel, if they do not depend upon each other and will not cause conflicts by accessing/modifying the same data.

+For example, you may have multiple arrays of component systems with different dependency graphs, such as:

+* `[MouseEventComponent, MouseControlledRotationComponent, MouseControlledShootingComponent]`
+* `[KeyboardEventComponent, KeyboardControlledMovementComponent]`

+If all these components are thread-safe, you could update those systems in parallel.

 ----

 [OctopusKit][repository] © 2019 [Invading Octopus][website] • [Apache License 2.0][license]